Orleans Racing

-Orleans Racing (also known as South Point Racing), was a NASCAR team that competed in the Craftsman Truck Series and the NASCAR West Series.
+Orleans Racing (also known as South Point Racing), was a NASCAR team that competed in the NASCAR Craftsman Truck Series and the NASCAR West Series.
 It was owned by businessman Michael Gaughan for most of its existence, although others have had a partial interest in the team.
 The team fielded the No. 62 and No. 77 Dodges for Michael's son, Brendan, fellow West Series driver Scott Lynch, and former Nextel Cup driver Steve Park.
 The team was notable for being the only NASCAR team based in the state of Nevada, on the grounds of Las Vegas Motor Speedway.

 Beginnings

 Winston West

 SPR debuted in the Winston West Series in a partnership with famous West Series owner Bill McAnally and famous racer Walker Evans.
 Running the famous No. 16 Chevrolet sponsored by NAPA Auto Parts and with former off-road racer Brendan Gaughan at the wheel, the combination scored nine victories and back-to-back West Series championships in 2000 and 2001.
 The team would later move Gaughan up to the Truck Series while running Scott Lynch in the West Series.
 McAnally would continue his West team with drivers such as Austin Cameron and Brian Ickler.
 Lynch continued to drive for the team, winning both Rookie of the Year and the West Series Championship in 2003.